dracodoc/mischelper/README.md

 These functions are very simple in concept but may save you some time.

+## Updates
+2016.09.09  Added feature to format console input and output

 ## Installation
 To install:
 * Install RStudio newest release or preview version.
 (Version 0.99.903 has a bug to run microbenchmark 3 times.
 Newer preview version don't have this bug.)